-Methodology updates Continuous improvement
+Continuous improvement

 As part of our efforts to continuously improve the quality of our environmental data, we closely follow developments in the GHG Protocol and further develop our systems appropriately.
 The implications from the GHG Protocol reporting requirements for Scope 2 emissions have been analyzed and implemented.
-In 2017, we also reviewed and updated our accounting methodology for greenhouse gas emissions.

-Our emissions data2 consistently includes upstream emissions e.g. from the production of energy and Well-to-Tank emissions for air, car and train travel., Our emissions data is in CO_2e , except for emissions from electricity (in CO_2) in the absence of consistent availability of global factors.
+Our emissions data consistently includes upstream emissions e.g. from the production of energy and Well-to-Tank emissions for air, car and train travel..
+Our emissions data is in CO2e, except for emissions from electricity (in CO2) in the absence of consistent availability of global factors.